Legionella Responsible Person - Job Description & Training Needs

 - The Notification of Cooling Towers and Evaporative Condensers Regulations 1992 (where applicable)

 To ensure effective communication at all times with the "Duty Holder" regarding all aspects of the legionella risk management programme.

-To ensure effective communication and management of all staff involved in the Legionella risk management programme, thus effecting full execution of any written scheme of precautions necessary to minimise the risk of legionella proliferation in the areas under their control.
+To ensure effective communication and management of all staff involved in the legionella risk management programme, thus effecting full execution of all legionella risk assessments and written schemes of precautions necessary to minimise the risk of legionella proliferation in the areas under their control.

 To recruit and ensure that all staff have the correct levels of competence and training suitable for their appointed roles in the risk management programme.

-The "Responsible Person" should have sufficient authority, competence and knowledge of the installation to ensure that all operational procedures are carried out in a timely and effective manner.
+They should have sufficient authority, competence and knowledge of the installations under their control to ensure that all operational procedures are carried out in a timely and effective manner.

-The "Responsible Person" should have a thorough understanding of their duties and the overall health and safety management of the facility, its policies and organisational structure.
+Additionally, they should also have a thorough understanding of their duties and the overall health and safety management of the facility, its policies and organisational structure.

 The duty holder should ensure that the Responsible Person has suitable and sufficient information, instruction and training to perform their duties.
 This includes information, instruction and training on the significant findings of the legionella risk assessment and the appropriate precautions and actions they need to take to safeguard themselves and others.

 This should be reviewed and updated whenever significant changes are made to the type of work carried out or methods used, and if there are significant changes in staffing.